27 min read

 I believed, and still believe, in the importance of relationship.
 And at the time, that looked like showing up for people you care about and truly, deeply, boldly, having their backs in a way that gave no one any room to question your care for them.

 That’s the kind of love I believed in.
-And it didn’t work for me or anyone else.
+And it did NOT work, for me or anyone else.

 No wonder it took me so long to get to this place, there was so much shame and disillusionment under that.